ankurp/Dollar/README.md

 A functional tool-belt for Swift Language.
 Library Source code is in Classes folder.

 It is under construction so please be patient as more functions get added.
-If you are interested in contributing please fork this project implement new methods or changes and submit a pull request.
+If you are interested in contributing please fork this project implement new methods or changes in the `Dollar.swift` file in the Classes folder and submit a pull request.

 `$.first([0, 1, false, 2, '', 3])`
 Gets the first element or first n elements of an array.